datarefinery/API-PMH/README.md

 ### Request Parameters

-fields = will always default to all, but if implement can be used to limited to specific fields version = maybe we want the caller to be able to specify our API version? limit = default 100 (although have to consider streaming)
+fields = will always default to all, but if implemented can be used to limited to specific fields version = maybe we want the caller to be able to specify our API version? limit = default 2000 (although have to consider how this works with streaming)

 ### Reponses